 We take note on the labor rights of our suppliers.

-As EICC continuously pays attention to the labor rights issue in the supply chain of the electronic industry, Alpha Networks recognizes and adopts EICC standards actively.
+As RBA continuously pays attention to the labor rights issue in the supply chain of the electronic industry, Alpha Networks recognizes and adopts RBA standards actively.
 We demand our suppliers to match related requirements on eco-friendliness, safety and health, labor rights, and labor conditions.

 Suppliers' Responsibility: Provide conflict-free mineral raw materials

-- Starting from 2011, we asked our suppliers to sign the "Statement of Conscientious Conflict Minerals" to prevent supplying us with metal materials from conflict mines.
+Starting from 2011, we asked our suppliers to sign the "Statement of Conscientious Conflict Minerals" to prevent supplying us with materials from conflict mines.

 Conflict Mineral Promises

-We promise that we will continue to pay attention to the issue of conflict minerals and devote ourselves on verifying whether the sources of metal materials such as gold (Au), tin (Sn), tantalum (Ta) and tungsten (W) are conflict-free or not.
-We promise that we will be mutually prosperous and long-term cooperation partners with our suppliers, expecting the suppliers to disclose the list of smelters and mines they cooperate with, and demanding the suppliers to adhere to EICC regulations to fulfill corporate social responsibilities together.
+We promise that we will continue to pay attention to the issue of conflict minerals and devote ourselves on verifying whether the sources of materials such as Gold (Au)、Tin (Sn)、Tantalum (Ta)、Tungsten (W)、Cobalt (Co) and Mica are conflict-free or not.
+We promise that we will be mutually prosperous and long-term cooperation partners with our suppliers, expecting the suppliers to disclose the list of smelters and mines they cooperate with, and demanding the suppliers to adhere to RBA regulations to fulfill corporate social responsibilities together.

 Conflict Mineral Policy

-- Continue to dedicate ourselves to achieve the goal of using "conflict-free" gold, tin, tantalum, and tungsten.
+Continue to dedicate ourselves to achieve the goal of using "conflict-free" Gold、Tin、Tantalum、Tungsten、Cobalt and Mica.
 We will regularly update the annual investigation we conduct on our suppliers in order to demand them to improve and enlarge the scope of information disclosure to suit legal and customer demands.